-3 Treasury Management
+Treasury Management

-- 3.1 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
-Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account. - 3.2 The Council is typically more cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
-The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing. - 3.3 As at 31 March 2021, the Council had external borrowing of £28.9 million. - 3.4 As at 30 September 2021, the Council held £28.7m of Investments.
-Due to historically low interest rates, investment income will be much reduced in 2022/23.
-Treasury investments are expected to fall to approximately £16 million by 31 March 2022.
-The Council is in the process of paying out Business Grants for various grant schemes where significant funds will be paid out prior to 31 March 2022.
+- 2.11 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
+Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account. - 2.12 The Council is typically more cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
+The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing. - 2.13 As at 31 January 2023, the Council had external borrowing of £14.309 million. - 2.14 As at 30 September 2022, the Council held £54.116m of Investments.

-4 Borrowing Strategy
+3 Borrowing Strategy

-- 4.1 The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future. - 4.2 These objectives are often conflicting, and the Council therefore will seek to strike a balance between cheap short-term loans and long-term fixed rate loans where the future cost is known but higher.

-4.3 Projected levels of the Council's total outstanding debt which comprises borrowing is shown below, compared with the capital financing requirement.
+- 3.1 The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future. - 3.2 These objectives are often conflicting, and the Council therefore will seek to strike a balance between cheap short-term loans and long-term fixed rate loans where the future cost is known but higher. - 3.3 Projected levels of the Council's total outstanding debt which comprises borrowing is shown below, compared with the capital financing requirement.

-2020/21 2021/22 2022/23 2023/24 2024/25 Actual Estimate Estimate Estimate Estimate Debt at 31 March 28,945,000 28,342,000 27,726,000 27,013,000 26,371,000 Capital Financing Requirement 25,361,000 24,738,000 24,594,000 23,935,000 23,262,000
+2021/22 2022/23 2023/24 2024/25 2025/26 Actual Estimate Estimate Estimate Estimate Debt at 31 March 14,381,000 14,284,000 18,465,000 17,804,000 17,140,000 Capital Financing Requirement 13,536,000 19,568,000 26,253,000 24,109,000 23,358,000

-4.4 The Capital Financing Requirement is the measure of the Council's underlying need to borrow for the capital programme.
-This has been projected to be £24.6 million for 2022/23.
-This includes borrowing for leisure, waste fleet, Kilworthy Park, Tavistock temporary accommodation and four investment properties.
+3.4 The Capital Financing Requirement is the measure of the Council's underlying need to borrow for the capital programme.
+This has been projected to be £26.3 million for 2023/24.
+This includes borrowing for leisure, an investment property in Dartmouth, waste, housing, Batson Creek (Salcombe) commercial units, Batson Creek (Salcombe) Harbour Depot, Dartmouth Health and Wellbeing Hub and the Plymouth and South Devon Freeport (see 2.4).

-5 Investment Strategy
+4 Investment Strategy

-- 5.1 Treasury investments arise from receiving cash before it is paid out again.
-Investments made for service reasons or for pure financial gain are not generally considered to be part of treasury management. - 5.2 The Council's policy on treasury investments is to prioritise security and liquidity over yield, i.e. to focus on minimising risk rather than maximising returns.
-Cash that is likely to be spent in the near term is invested securely, for example with the government, other local authorities or selected high-quality banks, to minimise the risk of loss. - 5.3 Money that will be held for longer terms is invested more widely including in collective investment schemes (pooled funds whose underlying assets are company shares, bonds, property etc.).
-One example of which is the CCLA Local Authorities' Property Fund in which the Council is invested to balance the risk of loss against the risk of receiving returns below inflation. - 5.4 Both near-term and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which particular investments to buy and the Council may request its money back at short notice. - 5.5 Further details on treasury investments can be found in the treasury management strategy (Appendix B).
+- 4.1 Treasury investments arise from receiving cash before it is paid out again.
+Investments made for service reasons or for pure financial gain are not generally considered to be part of treasury management. - 4.2 The Council's policy on treasury investments is to prioritise security and liquidity over yield, i.e. to focus on minimising risk rather than maximising returns.
+Cash that is likely to be spent in the near term is invested securely, for example with the government, other local authorities or selected high-quality banks, to minimise the risk of loss. - 4.3 Money that will be held for longer terms is invested more widely including in collective investment schemes (pooled funds whose underlying assets are company shares, bonds, property etc.).
+Examples of which are the CCLA Local Authorities' Property Fund and the CCLA Diversified Income Fund in which the Council is invested to balance the risk of loss against the risk of receiving returns below inflation. - 4.4 Both near-term and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which particular investments to buy and the Council may request its money back at short notice. - 4.5 Further details on treasury investments can be found in the treasury management strategy (Appendix B).